 One of the most interesting facts which was imparted to us whilst walking through their array of vehicles (each with their own ‘FST’ – Fuller, Smith & Turner – private registration plates) was the deal they have in place with the Sierra Nevada Brewing Company from the USA – they ship all their wares over to the UK for Fullers to distribute, the bottles are then washed, refilled with Fuller’s goodness, and shipped back to the States, ready for the American market to indulge in their very own ‘West London Wonder’.

-At the end of the tour, we were then treated to a trip to the brewery bar, where we were allowed to choose what we wanted to drink, with free reign of the bar (served and poured by our tour guide) for approx. 30 mins or so.
+At the end of the Fuller’s Brewery tour, we were then treated to a trip to the brewery bar, where we were allowed to choose what we wanted to drink, with free reign of the bar (served and poured by our tour guide) for approx. 30 mins or so.
 There were lots of choices on tap (the Black Cab Stout and Frontier lager are particularly good), with some new additions (for instance Fullers recently acquired Darkstar so one of the taps had this).
-This was a nice end to a great tour and one which I plan to do again – cheers!
+This was a nice end to the Fullers Brewery tour

-After your brewery tour, head outside and turn right and continue your walk along the Thames Path – turn left when you hit the Thames and you’ll find several other pubs and bars overlooking the Thames within a ten minute walk including the Old Ship (Young’s), the Black Lion and the Blue Boy.
+After the Fuller’s Brewery tour ends, head outside and turn right and continue your walk along the Thames Path – turn left when you hit the Thames and you’ll find several other pubs and bars overlooking the Thames within a ten minute walk including the Old Ship (Young’s), the Black Lion and the Blue Boy.
 If you still have a taste for Fuller’s finest, head under Hammersmith Bridge and the first pub you’ll see on the Thames Path (near to the new Riverside Studios) is the Blue Boat, another new-ish Fuller’s pub.

-The tour costs £20 and you can book online on the Fuller’s website.
+The 2 hour Fuller’s Brewery tour costs £25 per person and you can book online here >

 - Visiting the Village of ‘Beer’ in Devon, UK